Joeyh021/notes/src/cs261/methodologies.md

 - Enable (semi-)cost accurate specification
 - Important to distinguish what is built from how it is built
 - Requirements act as a bridge between customers and developers
+- First stage in any process is software specification - requirements engineering
+  - Requires that we define the services required from the system
+  - Identify constraints on operation and development
+  - Produce a requirements document
+    - End user facing and system developer facing - possibly two documents
+  - Feasibility study determines that task is feasible and cost effective
+  - Requirements elicitation and analysis derives the system requirements
+    - Look at existing docs
+    - Talk to customer
+    - Discuss features
+    - Possibly prototype
+  - Requirements specification translates information gathered in elicitation into formal documents
+  - Requirements validation ensures requirements are achievable and valid
+  - Need to ensure customer signs off requirements
   - Notion of C- and D-requirements for customer and development facing
     - Technical requirements vs idiot speak
     - C-requirements describe operation and constraints from users's point of view